catalyst-cloud/catalystcloud-docs/source/database.rst

   | volume            | 3                                    |
   +-------------------+--------------------------------------+

-The final step is this section is to see what databases we have running within this instance.
+The final step in this section is to see what databases we have running within this instance.

 .. code-block:: bash